andylikescodes/andylikescodes.github.io/_posts/2020-08-12-Causal-Inference-in-Statistics-A-Primer.md

 and $$P(y|do(x)) = \sum_zP(z)P(y|x,z)$$

-The adjustmThe book also talks about another, more subtle procedure that overcomes the practical difficulties of
+The adjustment formula is straight forward to use while estimating causal effects, however, the adjustment procedure might have practical issues, as t The book also talks about another, more subtle procedure that overcomes the practical difficulties of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1MTY4OTg2NCwtMTg1NTUyNjc1MCwtMT
+eyJoaXN0b3J5IjpbLTIwNjMzOTAwMzQsLTE4NTU1MjY3NTAsLT
-cyOTA1Njg2OCwtMTU1NTU3ODM2OSwtMTQxODMyNjk1MiwxMjk3
+E3MjkwNTY4NjgsLTE1NTU1NzgzNjksLTE0MTgzMjY5NTIsMTI5
-NjgwMl19
+NzY4MDJdfQ==
 -->